ArtyomPanfutov/jresult/README.md

     ...
 }
 ```

+## Not a Silver Bullet
+While the result pattern provides a compelling alternative to exceptions for handling expected operation outcomes, it is not a wholesale replacement.
+A judicious use of both strategies — applying exceptions for truly exceptional conditions and result objects for managing operational outcomes — will help to write cleaner code.

 ## License
 **JResult** is open-sourced under the MIT license.
 Feel free to use it, contribute, and spread the word!